-International tourist arrivals expanded from 25 million in 1950 to 278 million by 1980, reaching 527 million in 1995 and 1,133 billion in 2014.
-The sector worldwide has also been growing above other sectors annually.
-In the pre-COVID 19 period, the United Nations World Tourism Organisation (UNWTO) projected the pattern to persist.
-As an economic sector, Tourism was outpacing all other sectors worldwide, enjoying year-on-year growth in international arrivals of between 3% and 5%.
-An estimated 1.8 billion arrivals were expected by 2030.
-With 1.5 billion international tourist arrivals recorded in 2019, the 2030 projection seemed within reach6.
-However, with Covid-19 this estimation has changed dramatically.
+International tourist arrivals expanded from 25 million in 1950 to 278 million by 1980, reaching 527 million in 1995 and 1,5 billion in 2019.
+The tourism sector worldwide has also been growing faster than other sectors annually.
+As an economic sector, tourism was outpacing many sectors worldwide, enjoying year-on-year growth in international arrivals of between 3% and 5%.
+There is a projection of 1.8 billion arrivals by 2030.
+With 963 million international tourist arrivals recorded in 2022 (post COVID-19), the 2030 projection seemed within reach with more travel facilitation 6.

-Furthermore, the World Travel and Tourism Council (WTTC) expected direct employment from Tourism to reach approximately 136 million jobs by 2026, an increase from 108 million in 2016.7 For the first time, Tourism was positioned as a critical sector within the UN's global development agenda, overtly responding to Sustainable Development Goals (SDGs) of the 2030 Agenda for Sustainable Development adopted by the United Nations in 2015, namely:
+The World Travel and Tourism Council's (WTTC) 2022 Economic Impact Report expected direct employment from tourism to reach approximately 126 million new jobs within the next decade7.
+For the first time, tourism was positioned as a critical sector within the UN's global development agenda, overtly responding to SDGs of the 2030 Agenda for Sustainable Development adopted by the United Nations in 2015, namely: